holstt/stream2podcast/README.md

 ├── <recording_schedule_1>/
 │   ├── <recording_1>
 │   ├── <recording_2>
+│   ├── ...
-│   └── ...
+│   └── metadata.yml
 │
 ├── <recording_schedule_2>/
 │   └── ...
 └── ...
 ```

-Recordings are saved using a parsable and URL-friendly format:
+The name of a recording file follows the parsable and URL-friendly format:

 `<date>--<start_time>-<end_time>--<name_of_recording>--<uuid>.mp3|mp4`

 -   `<date>`: Date of recording in the format YYYY-MM-DD
 -   `<start_time>`: Start time (UTC) of recording in the format HHMM (i.e. this can vary from the start time specified in the configuration file, if the service is started during a recording schedule)
 -   `<end_time>`: End time (UTC) of recording in the format HHMM
--   `<name_of_recording>`: A name for the recording. (currently this is the same as the name of the recording schedule/podcast name)
+-   `<name_of_recording>`: Sluggified name of the recording. (currently this is the same as the name of the recording schedule/podcast name)
 -   `<uuid>`: A universally unique identifier (UUID)
 -   `.mp3|mp4`: The file format, either .mp3 or .mp4